 All head offices are required to maintain Ministry of Interior ("MOI") guards on a 24 hours basis.
 All branches must maintain a 24 hour MOI guard.
 However, if branches satisfy the criteria mentioned in Paragraphs OM-6.1.3 to OM-6.1.22 below, they may maintain MOI guards during opening hours only.
 Furthermore, banks will be allowed to replace MOI armed guards with private security guards subject to the approval of the MOI.
-Training and approval of private have a 24 hour MOI guard.
+Training and approval of private security guards will be given by the MOI.
+Head Offices must always have a 24 hour MOI guard.

-OM-6.1.3 Public entrances to head offices and branches must be protected by measures such as steel rolling shutters, or the external doors must be of solid steel or a similar solid material of equivalent strength and resistance to fire.
+Public entrances to head offices and branches must be protected by measures such as steel rolling shutters, or the external doors must be of solid steel or a similar solid material of equivalent strength and resistance to fire.